Farmville celebrates with First Friday, Gala

 As part of Farmville’s Sesquicentennial celebration, the town will celebrate the New Year and upcoming charter anniversary by hosting its inaugural First Friday on Jan.
 7 and Black Tie Gala Jan.
 15.

-First Friday in Farmville was crafted for the upcoming sesquicentennial celebration of the town’s charter and promises to be a delight for the whole family.
+First Friday in Farmville was crafted for the upcoming sesquicentennial celebration of the town’s charter and promises to be a delight for the whole family, officials said.

 The free event features shopping, live musical performances and concludes with a firework celebration that can be viewed from the town common.